-This report provides information on the key elements of internal risk management, capital adequacy, liquidity and remuneration for BlueStep Bank.
-The information published herein, together with certain information in BlueStep's financial statements, satisfies the regulatory requirements for disclosure applicable to BlueStep Bank and allows market participants, including analysts, partner banks, investors, and customers, to assess BlueStep from a risk, capital and liquidity perspective.
+This report provides information on the key elements of internal risk management, capital adequacy, liquidity and remuneration for Bluestep Bank AB (publ) ("BBAB" or the "Bank").
+The information published herein, together with certain information in BBAB's financial statements, satisfies the regulatory requirements for disclosure applicable to BBAB and allows market participants, including analysts, partner banks, investors, and customers, to assess BBBAB from a risk, capital and liquidity perspective.